Yen droops as EM tensions cool; Aussie stands tall

 The U.S. dollar bounced to 101.63 yen, while the euro climbed to 137.33 yen, both pulling away from 11-week lows of 100.75 and 136.25 respectively.

-But analysts at BNP Paribas remained cautious about re-entering long dollar/yen positions, instead preferring to wait for further signs of stabilization in the risk environment.
+But analysts at BNP Paribas remained cautious about re-entering long dollar/yen positions, instead preferring to wait for further signs of stabilisation in the risk environment.

 "Opinions remain divided on whether the Tuesday rally (in risk assets) is anything more than a dead cat bounce," they wrote in a note to clients.

-Against the U.S. dollar, the euro was slightly softer at $1.3516, holding near a two-month low of $1.3476 amid caution that the European Central Bank (ECB) could sound more dovish at Thursday's policy review.
+Against the U.S. dollar, the euro was slightly softer at $1.3516 (8278 pence), holding near a two-month low of $1.3476 amid caution that the European Central Bank (ECB) could sound more dovish at Thursday's policy review.

 With inflation running well below the ECB's target and the spectre of deflation gripping the euro zone, the ECB is under pressure to do more to pep up the block's weak recovery.